 Understand the risks and benefits of tenant in common ownership, an affordable alternative to condominiums.
 Learn the best practices and law for TICs.

 Learn the uses of tenancy in common ownership, the difference between TICs and condominiums, how TIC financing works, and why TICs don’t require city approval.

 Why some TIC agreements are better at avoiding TIC problems.
 Learn the current best contract practices, and how to identify a good tenancy in common agreement.

-Learn the three most important practical things that make tenant in common ownership less desirable than condominium ownership, and understand why TICs cost less than condos.
+Learn the most important practical things that make tenant in common ownership less desirable than condominium ownership, and understand why TICs cost less than condos.